pengzhi1998/academic-kickstart/content/project/MIPS_CPU/index.md

 and reliable. <br>

 The main work for the project is as follows: <br>
-- The eight-staged pipelined CPU design and implementation, including the control part as well as data path. <br>
+$\cdot$ The eight-staged pipelined CPU design and implementation, including the control part as well as data path. <br>
 - High efficiency assembly language of FFT. <br>
 - Hazard detection and the test of FFT on the simulated CPU.